Lanyev/heroesAlanAwards/README.md

 # Heroes of the Storm Replay Analyzer

-This repository contains scripts to analyze replay files from the game Heroes of the Storm.
+This repository contains scripts written in Bash and Python to analyze replay files from the game Heroes of the Storm.
 The scripts extract player statistics and save them in a structured format for further analysis.

+## Languages Used

+- **Bash**: For the shell script that automates the extraction of player statistics from replay files.
+- **Python**: For the data processing script that reads and structures the extracted data into a CSV file.

 ## Prerequisites